TradeSkillMaster/LibTSMClass/README.md

 ### Private Class Methods

 Classes can define `private` methods which can only be accessed by the class itself.
-In other worse, these methods can only be called from within another method of the same class.
+In other words, these methods can only be called from within another method of the same class or within a static function of the class.
 Private methods are defined by creating them against the `__private` property of the class.

 ```lua
 function MyClass.__private._HashRound(self, x, y)